-She was a three-unit small apartment located in a great location, with stable tenants, and an ugly paint job.
-This triplex, which I call “Cherry Street,” was close to becoming the newest addition to my growing rental portfolio, but with Cherry Street I was about to do something I had never done before: start looking at investment property loans.
+She was a three-unit, small apartment in a great location, with stable tenants and an ugly paint job.
+Years ago, this triplex, which I call “Cherry Street,” was close to becoming the newest addition to my growing rental portfolio.
+But with Cherry Street, I was about to do something I had never done before: start looking at investment property loans.

 However, as I began shopping around for a mortgage, I quickly realized that the process was not going to be the exact same as it had been in the past.
-What I soon realized was that investment property loans are slightly different than your typical home mortgage in several ways (but similar in several ways as well.)
-The information below contains a lot of the things I learned in my quest for the best investment property loan, and enabled me to get a great loan, with a great rate, from a great lender.
+What I soon learned was that investment property loans are slightly different than your typical home mortgage in several ways (but similar in several ways, as well).
+The information below contains a lot of the things I discovered in my quest for the best investment property loan and enabled me to get a great loan, with a great rate, from a great lender.
 It is my hope that this article does the same for you.

-This article is going to look at exactly what a investment property loans are, the difference between and investment loan and a typical mortgage, tips for qualifying for an investment loan, and where to find the best loan for your real estate investment.
+We're going to look at exactly what investment property loans are, the difference between an investment loan and a typical mortgage, tips for qualifying for an investment loan, and where to find the best loan for your real estate investment.

 What Are Investment Property Loans?

-As most readers on BiggerPockets already know, investment properties provide a vehicle that allow you to enjoy the potential for market appreciation while building equity each month.
+As most readers on BiggerPockets already know, investment properties are vehicles that allow you to enjoy the potential for market appreciation while building equity each month.
 In addition, the monthly cash flow from a real estate investment can provide extra income to your wallet, help you pay down debt faster, or allow you to quit your job and begin living life on your own terms.

-However, unless you have all the cash needed for your investment property, a loan is going to be required.
+However, unless you have all the cash needed for your investment property, a loan is going to be necessary.
 Investment property loans can be used for either purchasing an investment property or refinancing an existing investment.
-Whether you are purchasing or refinancing a single or multi-family home, condo, or shopping mall – getting the best loan is essential to your bottom line.
+Whether you are purchasing or refinancing a single or multifamily home, condo, or shopping mall, getting the best loan is essential to your bottom line.
 Investment property loans can also be used for real estate development, such as new construction, spec building, or raw land development.